phetdam/numpy-lapacke-demo/README.rst

 -------------

 Here are some examples that demonstrate how the ``LinearRegression`` class and ``mnewton`` minimizer could be used.
-Both use functions provided by scikit-learn for convenience, so to run the examples, scikit-learn must of course be installed.
+Both use scikit-learn functions for for convenience, so to run the examples, scikit-learn must be installed.

 ``LinearRegression``
 ~~~~~~~~~~~~~~~~~~~~